Managing traders

 -X GET

-The company name search string should be at least three characters long.
+• q=name: to search suppliers by name.
+The string should be at least three characters long

 The response will look as follows: